KevinWorkman/HappyCoding/tutorials/html/_posts/2023-01-15-online-code-editors.md

 # Glitch

-{% include youtube-embed.html slug="grfN-XZaHCE" %}
+{% include youtube-embed.html slug="5g5laQST0Tg" %}

 There are many online editors out there, but for now I recommend using [Glitch](https://glitch.com/).